Learning to Adapt Control Barrier Functions Under Epistemic and Aleatoric Uncertainty: OA-CBF PROBLEM FORMULATION

+For any $\bm{\alpha} \in \calA_{\infty}$, the fixed-parameter ICCBF implication above shows that $\calC^{\star}(\bm{\alpha})$ is forward invariant for all future time.
+In principle, such a parameter certifies recursive feasibility.
+In practice, however, identifying $\calA_{\infty}$ under input constraints is generally difficult and may be overly conservative.

-To this end, this paper presents the following problem: \begin{problem}[CBF Parameter Adaptation Framework] Given the closed-loop system~\eqref{eq:closed_loop} and a safe set $\calS$ (for which a valid ICCBF is unknown), design a CBF parameter adaptation framework that yields adapted parameter~$\tilde{\bm{\alpha}}(t)$ such that a CBF-based controller satisfying
+This paper introduces \textbf{\emph{Online Adaptive CBF~(OA-CBF)}} via the problem stated below: \begin{problem}[Online Adaptive CBF] Given the closed-loop system~\eqref{eq:closed_loop} and a safe set $\calS$ (for which a valid ICCBF is unknown), design an online CBF parameter adaptation framework that yields an adapted parameter~$\widetilde{\bm{\alpha}}(t)$ such that a CBF-based controller satisfying

 where $K_{\textup{cand}}$ is given by \eqref{eq:k_cand}, guarantees that $\vx(t) \in \calS$ for all $t \geq t_{0}$. \end{problem}